How to Apply & Accept your Aid?

 If you plan to enroll for summer classes and wish to apply for financial aid, please note the following requirements:

-- You must enroll for at least 4 credits during the summer to be eligible for financial aid.
+- JD students must enroll for at least 4 credits during the summer to be eligible for financial aid.
+MSJ and LLM students must take at least 3 credits during the summer to be eligible for financial aid.

-- You must complete the Summer Financial Aid Application by April 15, 2016.
+- You must complete the Summer Financial Aid Application - due April 14, 2017.

-- You must have a completed 2015-16 FAFSA on file if you are applying for a Federal Unsubsidized Loan, Federal Grad Plus Loan, federal work study or a fellowship.
-Fellowship applicants must also complete the 2016-17 FAFSA.
+- You must have a completed 2016-17 FAFSA if you are applying for a Federal Unsubsidized Loan, Federal Grad Plus Loan, federal work study or a fellowship.
+Fellowship applicants must also complete the 2017-18 FAFSA.

 The following are a list of Frequently Asked Questions regarding summer financial aid.
 If you have additional questions, please do not hesitate to contact us.